Apache and Nginx log analysis: simple application monitoring and insight

 Bolster Your SEO Efforts

-Finally, web server access logs are useful in understanding search engine activity on your site.
+Finally, monitoring web server access logs is a simple and practical way to understand search engine activity on your site.
 Your Apache and Nginx logs capture:

 - Which search engine bots are accessing the site